Maxtermax/Maxtermax/README.md

 ### Hi there 👋

-Senior software engineer at @livevox | co founder of @H4ckdo +  @QuibdoJs
+Senior software engineer at nice.com | co founder of @H4ckdo
-| hermes-io author | open source contributor / creator in the following projects:
+| hermes-io creator | maintainer of open source projects.

 ### website
 [maxtermax.dev](https://www.maxtermax.dev)

-Open source libraries:
+Libraries:

 - [hermes-io](https://www.npmjs.com/package/hermes-io#get-started): A lightweight javascript library that allows communication between components by using the observer pattern and the hook api.